 Community Service Internship

-“The Canisius College, Campus Ministry’s mission is to empower our students, faculty, administrators, staff and alumni to engage the world in order to find and manifest God within our environment, society, communities and Church.
+Campus Ministry Mission Statement: Canisius College Campus Ministry’s mission is to empower our students, faculty, administrators, staff and alumni to engage the world in order to find and manifest God within our environment, society, communities and Church.
 We seek to help others discern their gifts and grow as leaders so as to become women and men with and for others.
-We do this in the spirit of Jesus and the Jesuit tradition and are committed to work toward justice with people of all backgrounds.”
+We do this in the spirit of Jesus and the Jesuit tradition and are committed to work toward justice with people of all backgrounds.

-Canisius for Buffalo Service Interns work as student liaisons between a particular community partner agency in our Canisius for Buffalo Program and the Canisius College community.
+General Description: Canisius for Buffalo Service Interns work as student liaisons between a particular community partner agency in our Canisius for Buffalo Program and the Canisius College community.
 Direct community service enhances and enriches the Canisius educational experience; it also helps students develop valuable relationships, career, leadership, and social skills.
 Current Community Service Internship placements are working with marginalized community, shelters/homelessness/food programs, refugees, mentoring, senior citizens, education and tutoring.
 Student interns will have the opportunity to use their own interest and backgrounds to help educate others as well as learn new justice issues and areas.
+Father Greg Boyle SJ refers to relationship we walk with as "Kinship!
+Not serving the other but being one with the other."
+"Jesus was not a man for others but a person with others"

 - Serve at a Canisius for Buffalo community partner site doing direct community service.